netdata/netdata/packaging/installer/methods/kickstart.md

 ### environment variables

-Additionally, the following environment variables may be used to further customize how the script runs (most users should not need to use special values for any of these):
+Additionally, the following environment variables may be used to further customize how the script runs (most users shouldn’t need to use special values for any of these):

 - `TMPDIR`: Used to specify where to put temporary files.
 On most systems, the default we select automatically should be fine.
 The user running the script needs to both be able to write files to the temporary directory, and run files from that location.
 - `ROOTCMD`: Used to specify a command to use to run another command with root privileges if needed.
-By default we try to use sudo, doas, or pkexec (in that order of preference), but if you need special options for one of those to work, or have a different tool to do the same thing on your system, you can specify it here.
+By default, we try to use sudo, doas, or pkexec (in that order of preference).
+However, if you need special options for one of those to work, or have a different tool to do the same thing on your system, you can specify it here.
 - `DISABLE_TELEMETRY`: If set to a value other than 0, behave as if `--disable-telemetry` was specified.